TH3G3NT10/simple-monobank-gateway/readme.md

 ## Contributing

-Issues, suggestions and pull requests are welcome.
+Issues, suggestions, and pull requests are welcome.

 ---